Lyfesavers/Aquads/BUYER_ACCEPTANCE_EMAIL_SETUP.md

 ## Notes

-- Emails are sent automatically when notifications are fetched
+- Emails are sent directly from the frontend after successful booking acceptance
-- Duplicate emails are prevented by marking notifications as processed
+- Uses the same simple pattern as your existing booking and welcome emails
-- The system works with your existing EmailJS configuration
+- No complex server-side triggers or notification processing required
-- No additional server-side email services required
+- Works with your existing EmailJS configuration